 Building on this significant new investment at the Kennedy Space Center and my increased budget for NASA overall, I am committed to taking additional steps to help local economies like Florida's Space Coast adapt and thrive in the years ahead.
 The men and women who work in Florida's aerospace industry are some of the most talented and highly trained in the Nation.
 It is critical that their skills are tapped as we transform and expand the country's space exploration efforts.
 That is why I am launching a \$40 million, multi-agency initiative to help the Space Coast transform their economies and prepare their workers for the opportunities of tomorrow.
 This effort will build on and complement ongoing local and Federal economic and workforce-development efforts through a Task Force composed of senior-level Administration officials from relevant agencies that will construct an economic development action plan by August 15, 2010.

 To these ends, I hereby direct the following:

-Section 1.
+SECTION 1.
 Establishment of the Task Force on Space Industry Workforce and Economic Development.
 There is established a Task Force on Space Industry Workforce and Economic Development (Task Force) to develop, in collaboration with local stakeholders, an interagency action plan to facilitate economic development strategies and plans along the Space Coast and to provide training and other opportunities for affected aerospace workers so they are equipped to contribute to new developments in America's space program and related industries.
 The Secretary of Commerce and the Administrator of NASA shall serve as Co-Chairs of the Task Force.

-- (a) Membership of the Task Force.
-In addition to the Co-Chairs, the Task Force shall consist of the following members: - (i) the Secretary of Defense: - (ii) the Secretary of Labor: - (iii) the Secretary of Housing and Urban Development: - (iv) the Secretary of Transportation; - (v) the Secretary of Education: - (vi) the Chair of the Council of Economic Advisers; - (vii) the Director of the Office of Management and Budget: - (viii) the Administrator of the Small Business Administration; - (ix) the Director of National Intelligence; - (x) the Director of the Office of Science and Technology Policy; - (xi) the Director of the National Economic Council; and
+(a) Membership of the Task Force.
+In addition to the Co-Chairs, the Task Force shall consist of the following members:

+(i) the Secretary of Defense;

+(ii) the Secretary of Labor;

+(iii) the Secretary of Housing and Urban Development;

+(iv) the Secretary of Transportation;

+(v) the Secretary of Education;

+(vi) the Chair of the Council of Economic Advisers;

+(vii) the Director of the Office of Management and Budget;

+(viii) the Administrator of the Small Business Administration;

-(xii) the heads of such other executive departments, agencies, and offices as the President may, from time to time, designate.
+(ix) the Director of National Intelligence;(x) the Director of the Office of Science and Techand (xii) the heads of such other executive departments, agencies, and offices as the President may, from time to time, designate.